 state board exams toward an MFT (Marriage and Family Therapy)

-after a serious accident and accompanying injuries in September
+for licensure after a serious accident and accompanying injuries

-of 2007, prevented me from continuing with that aim.
-These facts
+in September of 2007, prevented me from continuing with that aim.

-are well documented with The Board of Behavioral Sciences, if
+These facts are well documented with The Board of Behavioral Sciences,

 you have an iPhone, iPad or iPod this app will let you hear